AElfProject/AElf/docs/resources/cli/introduction.md

-  get-tx-result [tx-hash]                                  Get a transaction result console                                                  Open a node REPL create [options] [save-to-file]                          Create a new account wallet                                                   Show current account details which include private key, address, public key and mnemonic load [private-key|mnemonic] [save-to-file]               Load wallet from a private key or mnemonic proposal [organization] [expired-time]                   Send a proposal to an origination with a specific contract method deploy [category] [code-path]                            Deploy a smart contract
+  get-tx-result [tx-hash]                                  Get a transaction result console                                                  Open a node REPL create [options] [save-to-file]                          Create a new account wallet                                                   Show wallet details which include private key, address, public key and mnemonic load [private-key|mnemonic] [save-to-file]               Load wallet from a private key or mnemonic proposal [organization] [expired-time]                   Send a proposal to an origination with a specific contract method deploy [category] [code-path]                            Deploy a smart contract